-A LEGAL NIGHTMARE: The Unwritten License
+A LEGAL NIGHTMARE: The Unwritten "License"

 IVAN HOFFMAN, B.A.
 J. D.

-The classic situation that creates this nightmare is where the intellectual property has been created by one party but is being used by another party without a written contract or without a contract covering the essential rights ownership issues in a clear and unambiguous manner.
+The classic situation that creates this nightmare is where the intellectual property has been created by one party but is being used by another party without a written agreement or without an agreement covering the essential rights ownership issues in a clear and unambiguous manner.
 These situations come up in many contexts but let me use, for the sake of simplicity, 2 different settings with the same factual and legal meaning.
-One setup is when a book publisher engages the services of an independent contractor artist to do the cover art for the book.
+One setup is when a book publisher engages the services of an independent contractor artist to do the cover art or illustrations for the book.
 The other setting is when a web site owner engages the services of an independent contractor designer to design and build a web site.
 In both examples, there is no written agreement regarding rights for the work being done by the artist or designer or what writing does exist is incomplete.
 These are classic situations because they arise countless times.

 If you are on either side of these or any similar situations, this nightmare is yours.